On Harish-Chandra's Plancherel theorem for Riemannian symmetric spaces: Proof of the Plancherel formula

 \section{Proof of the Plancherel formula}

-The goal is now to give a sketch of the proof of the following theorem of Harish-Chandra.
+The goal is now to give a sketch of the proof of the following Plancherel theorem of Harish-Chandra for the left regular representation $L$ of $G$ on $L^{2}(G/K)$.
 Recall that $w_{0}$ is the longest Weyl group element in $W$.
 We write $\cfunc$ for the $\cfunc$-function $\cfunc_{w_{0}}$.

 \begin{theorem} For all $\lambda\in i\af^*$ the Maass-Selberg relations